TheFuturoHouse.com | Latest Site News & Updates

 One of the most intriguing things about the article is some of the detail that Collins recounts.
 Despite the length of time the site has been abandoned he says that:

 "I did venture into a few of the homes that weren't barricaded with wooden pole and barbed wire locks for a better look.
-I found Japanese influenced tatami rooms, twin beds with sheets still on them, and even toothbrushes alongside a bottle of head and shoulders shampoo in one bathroom."
+I found Japanese influenced tatami rooms, twin beds with sheets still on them, and even toothbrushes alongside a bottle of head and shoulders shampoo in one bathroom.

-Some of the photographs of Wanli show such detail and to be honest make it look as though some of the units are still inhabited; check out these two images from the superb set by Peggie Scott:
+Some of the photographs of Wanli show such detail and to be honest make it look as though some of the units are still inhabited; check out these two images from the superb set by Peggie Scott

-I see toothbrushes, tissues, towels, bed sheets [exactly what Collins reported] and all sorts of evidence of "habitation" but every visitor to the site seems to report that the site is uninhabited and abandoned.
+I see toothbrushes, tissues, towels, bed sheets (exactly what Collins reported) and all sorts of evidence of "habitation" but every visitor to the site seems to report that the site is uninhabited and abandoned.
 Intriguing!

 Check out Christopher M Collins' article here

 Original Information 100211

-However there is documented evidence of there actually being at least 13 Futuros on site with one being "built in" to another building and covered with a conventional roof which makes it impossible to identify [at least to me so far] on Google Maps; whichever building it is in it is clearly not one of the 12 identified on the image below so I believe the count for Wanli is 13 as a minimum.
+However there is documented evidence of there actually being at least 13 Futuros on site with one being "built in" to another building and covered with a conventional roof which makes it impossible to identify (at least to us so far) on Google Maps; whichever building it is in it is clearly not one of the 12 identified on the image below so we believe the count for Wanli is 13 as a minimum.

 The "hidden" Futuro can be clearly seen in the two images below from the stunning set by Peggie Scott

-This photograph by eye.ing taken 120816.
+This photograph by asiahikelopedia

-The original photograph can be seen on Instagram here.
+The original photograph can be seen on Instagram here